 What’s the difference between equality and diversity?

 People can be naturally biased, even when you try to be completely fair.
-Your brain can have a hard time being impartial.
 Cognitive or unconscious biases is the brain’s way of forming these links between two attributes automatically and can be helpful mental shortcuts, allowing us to process information quicker.

 We instinctively place people into groups or categories using these attributes, such as skin colour, age, gender, weight, sex, level of education, accent, sexuality or social status.
 This grouping saves our brain the time and energy of absorbing and processing information, allowing us to use our mind’s resources for other consuming tasks.